Manya0407/Log-Analysis-Script/README.md

 # The script is intended for log analysis tasks, commonly used in cybersecurity for detecting potential threats and analyzing server traffic.
 # Requirements
-Python 3.x
+1.Python 3.x
-Pandas (for data handling)
+2.Pandas (for data handling)
-Git (optional, for version control)
+3.Git (optional, for version control)

 # Notes: